harvard-library/aspace-import-excel/user_documentation/USER_DOCUMENTATION.md

 As long as you **don't edit** the **row** marked *"ArchivesSpace field code"*, you may hide, delete, or rearrange **columns** to suit your workflow.
 Indeed, you will see that there are a few already-hidden columns; these are not currently used, but may be used in future enhancements.

 **Note**  that some columns already have in-column drop down data validation defined.
-You may of course add more of these.
+You may of course add more of these, or edit the ones that are already defined.
 See [The Excel help page](https://support.office.com/en-us/article/Apply-data-validation-to-cells-29FECBCC-D1B9-42C1-9D76-EFF3CE5F7249) to learn how to create these.

 <a href="#defs">Column Definitions</a> \| <a href="#dates">Dates</a> \| <a href="#extent">Extent</a> \| <a href="#contain">Container</a> \| <a href="#digital">Digital Objects</a> \| <a href="#agent">Agents</a> \| <a href="#subject">Subjects</a> \| <a href="#note">Notes</a>